 At Nokomis, we use a positive behavior intervention system (PBIS).
 Our school has three expectations to be: Ready, Responsible, and Respectful.
 Below are examples of the expectations for students on campus.

-Nokomis staff use Restorative Practices to help students meet the expectations.
+Nokomis staff use Restorative Practices to help students meet their expectations.
 Students can receive Student Behavior Referrals based on infractions of these three school expectations; “Be Ready, Responsible and Respectful.
-Each Student Behavioral Referral may be sent home and parents may be asked to sign and return the slip to school the following day.
+Each Student Behavioral Referral may be sent home, and parents may be asked to sign and return the slip to school the following day.
 These Student Behavioral Reports could result in the following:

 After three Student Behavioral Referrals, the student may be sent to the principal’s office.
-The parent will receive a phone call home and the student, based on the referrals, may be given a service task.
+Based on the referrals, the parent will receive a phone call home, and the student may be given a service task.
 The service task will be based on the behavior of the citations.
 This could be cleaning up in the cafeteria if they were throwing food or being unkind and having to help kindergarten students.

 All rules and regulations at Nokomis follow the guidelines of the Education Code of the State of California, local laws, and Discipline Policy as set forth by the Ukiah Unified Board of Trustees.